-Copper Flashing on Brass, Bronze and Silver
+Copper Flashing on Brass, Bronze, and Silver

 (Not this kind of copper flashing!)
 Copper flashing has two sources (that I know of).
-One source of flashing occurs when Brass (or Bronze) is heated past 850 degrees F. Zinc (brass alloy) and Tin (Bronze alloy) are more affected by this process than is the copper.
+One source of flashing occurs when Brass (or Bronze) is heated past 850 degrees F. Zinc (brass alloy) and Tin (Bronze alloy) are more affected by this process than is copper.
 Not only is some zinc/tin lost (due to vaporization) during annealing (or soldering) but, more is lost to oxidation.
-Zinc oxidizes more than the copper so, when pickling, (which removes oxidation) more zinc is removed than copper.
-The process is similar with bronze (tin alloy).
+Zinc oxidizes more than copper so, when pickling, (which removes oxidation) more zinc is removed than copper.
+The process is similar to bronze (tin alloy).
 Got it?
 There’ll be a test on Tuesday.

-Another method for creating copper flashing on brass, bronze and silver is to add a piece of steel (containing iron – stainless steel doesn’t work) to a container with jeweler’s pickle.
+Another method for creating copper flashing on brass, bronze, and silver is to add a piece of steel (containing iron – stainless steel doesn’t work) to a container with jeweler’s pickle.
 (Pickle is a dilute solution of acid or metal salts and is used to clean oxides off of metal after soldering).
 Ever done this?
 Put a piece in pickle That you didn’t know had a steel spring in the manufactured clasp?
 Or forgotten to remove the binding wire?
 (Let’s hope you did that only once!)
 What about using steel tweezers to put a piece in the pickle?
 Well, congrats!
 You’ve created copper flashing.
 It’s a very thin layer of copper that is easy to remove BUT can cause dangerous heart palpitations when you see it on your almost finished piece!

 Here’s my version of the science behind this mysterious scenario: